 I do not consider my artwork an exercise in reënactment.
 When I draw, I pretend no ignorance of those real facts unknown to artists of the fourteenth and fifteenth centuries: the existence of Japan, for example, or of microörganisms, or of lyrebirds.
 I accept the principles of medieval art not because they are medieval, but because they are true - true in any time, any place, any culture.
 The art called Gothic answers the challenges of invention and exaltation like no other.
 I draw my own art from it, and find it an inexhaustible source, like the life-giving cross.

 In another way, relics are inexhaustible even when the Law of Conservation is not miraculously suspended.
-Catholic tradition maintains that their virtue can imparted through contact.
+The traditional belief is that their virtue can imparted through contact.
 Things that touch the relics of Our Lord’s Passion or the mortal remains of the saints become relics themselves, although of a lower class.
 When I speak of the virtue of a relic, I do not mean a magical property that works independently of the will of God (for the working of miracles is proper to God alone), but rather the quality that sets it apart from an ordinary piece of wood or bone or cloth.
 That distinction is real enough to terrify demons.

 In the Middle Ages, the faithful believed that this virtue could also be transferred optically; where the relics were inaccessible to touch, pilgrims held up mirrors to reflect them.
 The mirrors were then carried homeward, and treated as relics of a lower class.